openstack/horizon/doc/source/configuration/settings.rst

     The version should be formatted as it appears in the URL for the service API.
-For example, the identity service APIs have inconsistent use of the decimal point, so valid options would be "2.0" or "3".
+For example, the identity service APIs have inconsistent use of the decimal point, so valid options would be "3".
     For example:

     .. code-block:: python